ZLester/JS-API-Hackathon/README.md

 ### Hack Reactor API Hackathon
 #### Create a RESTful API with a dataset of your chosing!
-* You’ve been building backend APIs for your Chatterboxes, Shortly and Web Archiving apps.
-Now its time to put that knowledge to the test to build something that others outside the class can use!
+* You’ve been building backend APIs for your Chatterboxes, Shortly and Web Archiving apps – now it's time to put that knowledge to the test by building something that others outside the class can use!
 * I’d recommend starting by using Postman or curl-ing a small sample of data (or asking other participants for data they may have used previously), putting them in a JSON file or DB, and then building the URL endpoints and async controllers to perform and serve up queries for the data.
 * Bonus points if you can deploy the API server and data to Heroku, Azure, or another PaaS of your choosing!